richpl/PyBasic/README.md

 a subroutine call, or program termination.
 This paradigm of using the parser to simply parse individual statements, the Program object to make control flow decisions and to track execution, and a signalling mechanism to allow the parser to signal control flow changes to the Program object, is used consistently throughout the implementation.

+* term.py - Implements a terminal for character based input/output.
+This object is passed to other classes for use.
+The simpleterm example uses normal python input/output but more sophisticated options are available with screen positioning and other features.

 ## Open issues